janhavishankar/jst/_pages/about.md

 His research focuses on financial economics, international economics, applied econometrics, and economic development.

-Dr. Tripathi is also interested in Economic and Business consulting.
-Before PhD, he worked with the Business Performance & Advanced Analytics team at ZS for 2+ years, providing business-relevant analytics and insights to a major US Pharma client.
+He is also interested in Economic and Business consulting.
+Before PhD, Dr. Tripathi worked with the Business Performance & Advanced Analytics team at ZS for 2+ years, providing business-relevant analytics and insights to a major US Pharma client.

 During his PhD studies, he was a research intern at the International Monetary Fund - Monetary & Capital Markets Department in Summer 2022, working on Financial Supervision & Regulation, and at the University of Cambridge Judge Business School - Center for Alternative Finance in Summer 2020, working on Cryptoasset & Blockchain research.